Diversity in Science – Event Series

 Diversity has various dimensions: ethnic background, gender, sexual orientation and identification, and many more.
 What all dimensions have in common is that they enrich discussions and bring in new perspectives.
 Studies in the realm of marketing, management and law show that diversity in teams brings great advantages (Nathan & Neil, 2013; Sommers, 2006).
 Especially in science, diverse teams are more likely to be more innovative and expand the scope of research than homogenous teams.
 But more perspectives and experiences also bring challenges: How can we work up to the different skills of the members?
 How can everyone be individually encouraged?
 And how can we communicate with each other in an esteeming and sustainable way?

-As part of our event series, we want to approach these questions in a lecture, a panel discussion and, if requested, an additional workshop.
+As part of our event series, we approached these questions in a lecture, and a panel discussion and will have workshops with our PhD candidates on it.

-This virtual panel discussion organized together with the joint SPIE and OPTICA student chapter Jena highlights the topic of diversity in the field of physics and photonics.
-We have invited diversity experts as well as physicists who are themselves particularly involved into "diversity in research and teaching".
-We will talk about the current status of diversity in physics by comparing different countries and perspectives.
-Furthermore, we want to get individual insights and talk about personal experiences with diversity management in science – and maybe discrimination – of the panellist.
-This should serve as a starting point to reflect upon the opportunities of diverse teams and how to promote more diversity in physics.
+This virtual panel discussion organized together with the joint SPIE and OPTICA student chapter Jena highlighted the topic of diversity in the field of physics and photonics.
+We had invited diversity experts as well as physicists who are themselves particularly involved into "diversity in research and teaching".
+We talked about the current status of diversity in physics by comparing different countries and perspectives.
+Furthermore, we got individual insights and talked about personal experiences of the panellist.

 - DR. GEORGE DWAPANYIN is a Ghanaian national currently working as a research fellow with the Optical Manipulation Group at the University of St Andrews, UK.
 From 2010, he has almost always been the only person of colour in his academic/research groups and has experienced almost all that comes with belonging to the minority at the workplace.
 He will share some of his experiences as a panelist and how he copes with such situations.